hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 ![](./images/xbox.png)

+!!! note
-**Note**: You will find the USB Dongle already plugged into the USB port of the base trunk.
+    You will find the USB Dongle already plugged into the USB port of the base trunk.

 To start the demo after unboxing: